Skip to main content

 #Getting Around

-The MRT and bus network is the only sane way to travel during July's heat and possible haze — every train is heavily air-conditioned.
-EZ-Link / SimplyGo.
-Most CBD stations connect via underground sheltered passages directly to nearby buildings.
+Grab or taxi to Marina Bay is S$25–45.
+The MRT and bus network is the only sane way to travel during July's combined heat, humidity, and possible haze.
+Every train is heavily air-conditioned, and most CBD stations connect directly to nearby buildings via underground sheltered passages.

 Gardens by the Bay OCBC Skyway and Supertree Grove under dry-season skies